bernaljg/bernaljg.github.io/_pages/about.md

   - /about.html
 ---

+Hi!

-I'm a Computer Science PhD student at The Ohio State University.
-I feel very fortunate to be a part of the wonderful OSU NLP lab and have [Prof. Yu Su](https://ysu1989.github.io/) as my advisor.
+I'm a fifth year Computer Science PhD student at The Ohio State University.
+I feel very fortunate to be advised by [Prof. Yu Su](https://ysu1989.github.io/) and form part of the wonderful OSU NLP lab.

 ## Research Interests

-Over the last few years, my research has focused on leveraging and understanding **language models** of different sizes and domain-specificities for biomedical NLP tasks such as **information extraction** and **text classification**, crucial pieces of impactful downstream applications such as organizing scientific literature, detecting dangerous drug-drug interactions or finding side-effects on social media which were previously unknown.
+Over the last few years, my research has focused on leveraging and understanding **language models** of different sizes and specialized in different domains for biomedical NLP tasks such as **information extraction** and **text classification**, key components of downstream applications such as organizing scientific literature, detecting dangerous drug-drug interactions or finding side-effects on social media which were previously unknown.
 This research has been driven by my passion for leveraging technology to help tackle impactful real-world problems which were previously impossible to solve.
 I am beyond excited to tackle the growing number of ready-to-solve problems that NLP has unlocked in a vast number of fields from medicine and science to journalism, governance, education and more.